 Eslava serves some of the best tapas in Seville.
 It didn’t take long to become a hotspot with locals and tourists alike.
-The fact that several items on the tapas menu have taken home 1st prize at Seville’s annual tapas contest, Sevilla en Boca de Todos, probably helps.
+The fact that several items on the tapas menu have won 1st prize at Seville’s annual tapas contest, Sevilla en Boca de Todos, probably helps.

-Order authentic items like croquettes, razor clams, and deep-fried anchovies.
+Order authentic tapas like croquettes, razor clams, and deep-fried anchovies.
 Go for something a bit more exciting like Yema sobre bizcocho de boletus y vino caramelizado…have you ever seen a longer dish name?
 This tapas recipe won 1st place in the 2010 tapas contest.
 It’s a boletus cake topped with a slow cooked egg and a caramelized wine reduction.

 Eslava has a tapas bar and a restaurant.
 Skip the restaurant and head to the tapas bar.
 The prices are lower and the dishes are smaller so you can try more items.

 2. La Brunilda

-If you aren’t super hungry the duck could easily be enough to fill you up.
+If you aren’t super hungry, the duck could easily be enough to fill you up.
 Otherwise order two tapas per person.
 The portions here are big…for tapas that is.

 La Brunilda does not take reservations.
 Arrive about 15 minutes before opening and join the line that has already formed.
 As a solo diner I’ve been able to squeeze in and get a spot standing up at the bar every time.
 If you have two or more people in your party, definitely arrive early.